AviatrixSystems/avxlabs-docs/docs/ace-automation/_sources/docs/segmentation.md

 ![Segmentation](images/segmentation_segmented.png)

 Click on `Network Domains` in the top nav.
-You'll see the domain definitions and associations.
+You'll see the domain definitions and their associations.

 ![Domains](images/segmentation_domains.png)